-How to fix it: “Pasta should be ‘dressed’ like a salad,” explains Proto.
+How to fix it: "Pasta should be 'dressed' like a salad," says Proto.

-If you follow the above tips, there should be only clean plates and no reason for pasta to be thrown out at all.
-But if you did overdo it and you have some pasta left over, do not put it in the garbage disposal.
+If you follow the above tips, there should be only clean plates and no reason for the pasta to be thrown out at all.
+But if you did overdo it and you have some pasta leftover, do not put it in the garbage disposal.

 Foods that are cooked in water, including pasta and rice, have the potential to expand and continue to do so in the garbage disposal every time they come in contact with water, explains Doyle James, president of Mr. Rooter Plumbing.
 This can clog your drain or block your disposal trap, he says.

 How to fix it: Save your leftovers or toss them in the trash, not down the drain.